quelita2/temp-mode-ctc/README.md

 ## 🔬 Prática Laboratorial

 In laboratory practice we work on analyzing the generation of signals using the timer, in the practical and basic example of turning on an LED.
-See our results by accessing [link]().

 ## ✍️ Authors